As the deadly coronavirus continues to spread across the world, you may be wondering: Do imported goods from China pose a health risk?

 Dr. William Schaffner, the medical director of the NFID, echoed Stinchfield.
 He noted that while touching surfaces infected with the virus can be a way to transmit it, this method is “a minor one in comparison to respiratory transmission."
 "Frequent handwashing” is important in preventing illness in general, he added.

-The novel coronavirus that’s to blame for the illnesses began at a live animal and seafood market in the Chinese city of Wuhan and has since spread to at least 16 countries — including the United States.
-The death toll from the virus increased to 213 on Friday, with a total of 9,692 infected.
-The number of cases has increased more than tenfold in a week, with 43 new deaths reported on Friday, the most in a 24-hour-period.
+The novel coronavirus that’s to blame for the illnesses began at a live animal and seafood market in the Chinese city of Wuhan and has since spread to dozens of countries around the world — including the United States, where at least nine people have died, all in Washington State.
+The death toll from the virus increased to 3,198 early Wednesday, with more than 93,000 people infected globally.

 Though federal health officials have maintained that the risk to the public is low, there are still a few things you can do to keep yourself as healthy as possible — which you can check out here.